LeigerGaming/PastLink/README.md

 This is the only supported emulator/core at the moment.
 Unfortunately, Snes9x-rr and BizHawk's Snes9x core both do not play nice with PastLink.

+It should also be noted that only the **Windows** version of BizHawk supports Lua scripting, and hence is the only version PastLink is able to support.
+There is nothing that can be done to support BizHawk on Mac or Linux until BizHawk is updated to support Lua on those platforms.

+Although the ALTTP Randomizer player needs to use Windows to play, because the viewer control panel is a web app, the viewers can be on any platform or device with a modern browser.

 Installation Instructions:
 1. Change the "config.php" file to reflect your configuration.